 - Facial attributes recognition.
-MegaMatcher can be configured to detect certain attributes during the face extraction – smile, open-mouth, closed-eyes, glasses and dark-glasses.
+MegaMatcher can be configured to detect certain attributes during the face extraction – smile, open-mouth, closed-eyes, glasses, dark-glasses, beard and mustache.

 - Age estimation.
 MegaMatcher can optionally estimate person's age by analyzing the detected face in the image.

 - The biometric template record can contain several face samples belonging to the same person.
 These samples can be enrolled from different sources and at different times, thus allowing improvement in matching quality.
 For example a person might be enrolled with eyeglasses and without, or with different types of eyeglasses; with and without beard or mustache, etc.